flutter-tizen/flutter-tizen/doc/commands.md

 - ### `test`

   Run Flutter unit tests or integration tests for the current project.
 See [Flutter Docs: Testing Flutter apps](https://flutter.dev/docs/testing) for details.
-Consider using the [`drive`](#drive) command if you want to run integration tests on a web browser.
+Also check out the [`drive`](#drive) command if you want to run an integration test with a custom driver script.

   ```sh
   # Run all tests in "test" directory.